encse/secchallenge2022/hardware/drive-to-checkered-flag/solution/README.md

 Let's export this to a csv `File / Export Packet Dissections / As CSV...`.

-If we put next to the video we can recognize that when the driver pushes buttons on the wheel the HID data changes.
+When put next to the video one can recognize that when the driver pushes buttons on the wheel the HID data changes.
 (I couldn't find this but after the contest I asked for help from the organizers.)

 It turns out that we need to check the low 4 bits of the second byte: